Have you got what it takes to join us?

 For applicants from Northern Ireland: send a copy of your paper counterpart licence with your application form.

 If you’re joining as a new recruit, you must have a Level 2 qualification in English and Maths.
 Examples of this include:

 - GCSE Grade C/Level 4 or above

 - Functional Skills Level 2 in Numeracy/Literacy

-- Scottish Qualifications accepted: SCQF Level 5, Intermediate 2 at level 5 or Standard Grade (with credit).
+- Scottish Qualifications accepted: SCQF Level 5, Intermediate 2 at level 5 or Standard Grade (with credit) – achieved at the correct grading

 Copies of relevant qualification certificates must be enclosed with the application form.
 Qualifications in other subjects are not accepted, irrespective of the level of qualification held.